-- Economic demand resource registrations may be associated with a dispatch group.
-The dispatch group will allow the Curtailment Service Provider to have one Real-time or DayAhead energy market bid for the entire dispatch group. - The dispatch group must have registrations with the same Transmission Zone and energy market pricing point. - Registrations that participate in ancillary service markets will not be permitted to use a dispatch group unless approved by PJM. - Registrations cannot be in a dispatch group and as a standalone registration.
-This will ensure that each registration is only available to bid once in the market and avoid duplications. - Registrations must be confirmed before they may be added to a dispatch group. - Registrations that clear in the Day-ahead Market are not allowed to be assigned to dispatch group on same day it cleared in Day-ahead Market.
-If CSP does try to assign the registration to dispatch group on such day then PJM will remove the registration from the dispatch group (because this may create a conflict between the single registration that cleared in Day-ahead Market and dispatch group that may be dispatched in the Real-time Market for same Operating Day).
+- Economic Ddemand Rresource registrations may be associated with a dispatch group.
+The dispatch group will allow the Curtailment Service ProviderCSP to have one Real-time or Day-aAhead Eenergy Mmarket bid for the entire dispatch group. - The dispatch group must have registrations with the same Transmission Zone and energy market pricing point. - Registrations that participate in ancillary service markets will not be permitted to use a dispatch group unless approved by PJM. - Registrations cannot be in a dispatch group and as a standalone registration.
+This will ensure that each registration is only available to bid once in the market and avoid duplications. - Registrations must be confirmed before they may be added to a dispatch group. - Registrations that clear in the Day-ahead Market are not allowed to be assigned to a dispatch group on same day it cleared in Day-ahead Market.
+If the CSP does try to assign the registration to a dispatch group on such day then PJM will remove the registration from the dispatch group because this may create a conflict between the

-The CSP is responsible for ensuring that at least one registration is in a dispatch group when bid in the Day-Ahead or Real Time energy market through the appropriate PJM system.
+- single registration that cleared in the-dispatch group that may be dispatched in the Real-time Market for same Operating Day. - The CSP is responsible for ensuring that at least one registration is in a dispatch group when bid in the Day-aAhead or Real-t-Time Eenergy Mmarket through the appropriate PJM system.